OlgaRozina/JSON/README.md

 Add file > Create new file
 ```
 ***
-## 14.Press "Commit changes", save changes on the web interface:
+## 14. Press "Commit changes", save changes on the web interface:
 ```
 > Commit new file
 ```